Apoorve73/racefor100.github.io/README.md

 ## For contribtors, working on issues
 1. Use the branch **scoreboard_btn_input** so as to work with Issues #11 and #8.
-2. After these issue sare resolved, it would be merged with the master branch.
+2. After these issues are resolved, it would be merged with the master branch.

 ### There is a suggestion box available on website.
 Any suggstions for further improvment are open!